rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 List aList = new ArrayList();
 ```

-Because Kotlin has had generics from the beginning, it doesn’t support raw types, and the type arguments must always be defined.
+Because Kotlin has had generics from the beginning, it doesn't support raw types, and the type arguments must always be defined.
 If your program receives a variable with a raw type from Java code, it’s treated as having a generic parameter of type `Any!`—a platform type, as you’ve gotten to know them in Platform types.

 :::